 Between May and late September, we gather seawater from a gorgeous private beach on the south end of San Juan Island, bringing it back to our farm to be filtered and pumped into our evaporation houses.
-Why only in the summer?
-It's simple.
-Unlike most artisan salt producers, we solar evaporate our seawater instead of boiling it.

 These are our evaporation houses.
 Its basically a greenhouse (or hoophouse) with an indoor ocean!
 We currently have fourteen of these houses and inside each is a saltwater pond that gets filled once a month during the summer.
 It can get very hot in here, making evaporation go quickly!